-Slow travel wasn’t even in my vocabulary before I went on holiday to Santorini and it certainly didn’t seem practical.
+Despite often experiencing anxiety on holiday, ‘slow travel’ wasn’t even in my vocabulary before I went on holiday to Santorini — and it certainly didn’t seem practical.

 You see, as a travel blogger and journalist I feel a lot of pressure when I am on holiday to see all the sights, take amazing photos and record every minute.
 Let me tell you how that all changed…